alan-turing-institute/scivision/contributing.md

 - More information:
   - Read details on [how to open a Pull Request](https://opensource.guide/how-to-contribute/#opening-a-pull-request)

-:gift: Adding to the scivision catalog
+:gift: Extending the scivision catalog
 ---

 You can add models or datasets to the scivision catalog via the GitHub workflow discussed in this guide (see [How to contribute](#how-to-contribute)).

-Create a new branch and make one or both of the following changes, then launch a pull request for your additions to be reviewed:

-#### Add a new model
+##### Adding the pre-trained model

-Add metadata for your computer vision model to the end of `models.json`, with the following format, incrementing the model number by one from the most recent entry:
+On a new branch of the scivision repository, add metadata for your computer vision model to the end of `models.json`, with the following format, incrementing the model number by one from the most recent entry.
+After you are done, create a pull request with the changes.

 ```
   "model-XXX":{